islandproblem/islandproblem/essay.md

 However, AGIs will be *especially good* at "hacking" *all* of the numbers because of the "general" part of "artificial general intelligence" — especially their understanding of scientific research.

-Once they can understand all of the systems "underneath" the numbers, then AGIs will be able to discover complex loopholes that could involve numerous systems — spanning from computer systems, to financial systems, to biological systems.
+Once they can understand all of the systems "underneath" the numbers, then AGIs will be able to discover complex loopholes that involve numerous systems — spanning from computer systems, to financial systems, to biological systems.

 They will make the numbers go up in ways that are incomprehensible to humans.